 - Payroll Taxes: the employee's payroll deductions for income tax, Employment Insurance, Canada Pension Plan / Québec Pension Plan, and any other payroll taxes he or she might have to pay.
-The information from the employee's TD1 form goes here (see "Entering information from employee TD1 forms" on page 194). - Direct Deposit: the employee's bank account number and routing number (see "Setting up direct deposit for employee pay cheques" on page 196). - Accrual Hours: how the employee accrues time (such as sick days or time off in lieu of overtime).
+The information from the employee's TD1 form goes here (see "Entering information from employee TD1 forms" on page 208). - Direct Deposit: the employee's bank account number and routing number. - Accrual Hours: how the employee accrues time (such as sick days or time off in lieu of overtime).
 Use this window to track how much accrued time an employee has available and how much he or she has used this year.
-(See page 198 for important information about entering Accrual Hours year-to-date amounts.) - Vacation Pay: how the employee accrues vacation pay.
+(See page 211 for important information about entering Accrual Hours year-to-date amounts.) - Vacation Pay: how the employee accrues vacation pay.
 Use this window to track how much vacation pay an employee has available and how much he or she has used this year.
-(See page 198 for important information about entering Vacation Pay year-to-date amounts.)
+(See page 211 for important information about entering Vacation Pay year-to-date amounts.)